ARR8/surface-tools/autorotate/README.md

 # autorotate

 A simple script for automatic screen rotation, using a 3d acceleration sensor.
-Requires root.

 Configuration:
 * sensorname: Name of the acceleration sensor.
 Can usualy be found at `/sys/bus/iio/devices/<device>/name`.